 MONTAGNE: And finally, what kind of reaction might we expect to this announcement of this huge and very ambitious plan?

-HARRIS: Yeah, well, would clearly never get through a vote on Capitol Hill because many Republicans reject the scientific judgment of the National Academy of Sciences and others that climate change is a real concern.
+HARRIS: Yeah, well, this would clearly never get through a vote on Capitol Hill because many Republicans reject the scientific judgment of the National Academy of Sciences and others that climate change is a real concern.
 But these measures actually don't require congressional action.
-They are all things the administration can do without the need for anymore laws.
+They are all things the administration can do without the need for any more laws.

 Though, of course, how strong it is, depends upon the negotiations over the power plant regulations that are still to come.